ARM-software/CMSIS-Zone/README.md

 # CMSIS-Zone

-The branch *master* of this GitHub repository contains the first alpha version of CMSIS-Zone Utility that supports the multi-step approach for splitting complex multi-core systems into sub-systems.
+The branch *master* of this GitHub repository contains the  CMSIS-Zone Utility that supports the multi-step approach for splitting complex multi-core systems into sub-systems.
-The relevant part of the [documentation](https://arm-software.github.io/CMSIS_5/Zone/html/index.html) is available under https://arm-software.github.io/CMSIS_5/Zone/html/index.html.
+The [CMSIS-Zone documentation](https://arm-software.github.io/CMSIS_5/Zone/html/index.html) is available under https://arm-software.github.io/CMSIS_5/Zone/html/index.html.

-This alpha version of CMSIS-Zone focuses on the TrustZone configuration of single or multi-core Cortex-M33 systems.
+CMSIS-Zone is flexible and supports multiple use-cases, for example the setup of MPU (memory protection unit) or TrustZone.
-It implements currently the infra-structure that is required for:
+It implements the infra-structure that is required for:
   - Split of a multi-processor system for single processor views and secure/non-secure views
   - TrustZone setup (SAU, Interrupt assignment to Secure/Non-Secure)
   - Setup of device specific Memory Protection Controller (MPC)
   - Setup of device specific Peripheral Protection Controller (PPC)
+  - Setup of Memory Protection Unit (MPU)
   - Generation of linker scatter files.

-We will show how to apply this concept using example projects.

-The following CMSIS-Zone features are still under development and not yet available in the alpha version:
-  - Configuration of the Memory Protection Unit (MPU)
-  - Support for multi-core targets that contain a mixture of cores (Cortex-M/Cortex-A)
-  - Project wizard for creating new CMSIS-Zone projects

-The source code of the CMSIS-Zone Utility is released under open source license.
-However we will update this page frequently to show the current progress of this project and to solve issues that are detected during testing.
+The source code of the CMSIS-Zone is released under open source license and part of [cmsis-pack-eclipse](https://github.com/ARM-software/cmsis-pack-eclipse).

 Use [Issues](https://github.com/ARM-software/CMSIS-Zone#issues-and-labels) to provide feedback and report problems for the CMSIS-Zone Utility and the CMSIS-Zone project examples.